 Call for Nominations to the Committee on Lesbian, Gay, Bisexual & Transgender Concerns

-- Public policy expertise and interest related to LGBTQ individuals and communities;
+- Public policy expertise and interest related to Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) individuals and communities;

 - Self-identification as a transgender and/or gender non-conforming person; and

-- Expertise or research in one or more of the following areas: LGBT racial and ethnic minority individuals, youth, elders, immigrant or international populations.
+- Experience or research in one or more of the following areas: intersections of identities, health, marginalized communities or professional training.

 All nomination candidates should demonstrate commitment and engagement in cultural competence (awareness, knowledge and skills) in the arenas of training, research, teaching, practice and/or public policy related to understanding multiple and intersecting identities among culturally diverse LGBTQ individuals and communities.

 The committee particularly welcomes nominations of ethnic minority psychologists, bisexual psychologists, psychologists with disabilities and transgender psychologists, and other psychologists who are members of underrepresented groups.
-In considering nominees, the committee will also consider the range of major fields and specializations in psychology and the geographic diversity represented in its membership.
+In considering nominees, the committee will also consider areas of expertise or specialization within psychology, stage of career (early, mid, later) and the geographic diversity represented in its membership.

 The committee's mission is to:

 - Study and evaluate on an ongoing basis how the issues and concerns of lesbian, gay male, bisexual and transgender psychologists can best be dealt with;